Skip to Main Content

 Published: 22 October 2014

-... for promoting wastewater reuse. sewage treatment & disposal sustainability water supply The increasing scarcity of fresh water in many parts of the world has seen the use of water and the disposal of wastewater having significant environmental and economic importance.
-By 2025, it is estimated...
+... treatment & disposal sustainability water supply The increasing scarcity of fresh water in many parts of the world has seen the use of water and the disposal of wastewater having significant environmental and economic importance.
+By 2025, it is estimated that 1·8 billion people will be living...

 Journal Articles